fabriziogiordano/policy/terms-of-service.md

 **COMMERCIAL USE:** You may not use the Vimeo Service for commercial purposes unless:

-- You are a Vimeo PRO user, in which case you may use and access the Vimeo Service for commercial and non-commercial purposes, subject to compliance with the [Vimeo PRO Guidelines](/pro_guidelines); or
+- You are a Vimeo PRO user, in which case you may use and access the Vimeo Service for commercial and non-commercial purposes, subject to compliance with the [Vimeo Guidelines](/guidelines); or
 - You are a small-scale independent production company, non-profit, or artist, in which case you may use the Vimeo Service to showcase or promote your own creative works.

 **RESTRICTIONS:** Except as expressly permitted by Vimeo in writing, you will not reproduce, redistribute, sell, create derivative works from, decompile, reverse engineer, or disassemble the Vimeo Service.
 Nor will you take any measures to interfere with or damage the Vimeo Service.
 All rights not expressly granted by Vimeo are reserved.